 We will show you how to install Webmin on a Debian 9 VPS.
 Webmin is a web-based system configuration tool for Linux and it is supported on many distributions like Debian, Ubuntu and CentOS.
 In this tutorial we will show you how to install Webmin on a Linux VPS running Debian 9 as an operating system.

 Using Webmin you can easily manage system services like Apache HTTP server, MySQL database server, BIND DNS Serve, Sendmail/Postix and Dovecot etc. as well as you can perform basic system administration tasks like adding system users, monitoring system services and bandwidth, restart services, creating backups, creating cron jobs etc. It comes with many standard modules and it can be extended easily by enabling additional modules.
-The full list of standard modules that come with Webmin you can find here.
+Find the full list of standard modules that come with Webmin.

 Webmin is based on Perl and it is running as a separate process.
 The default port number which is used to access Webmin is